 Sexually transmitted diseases (STDs) and sexually transmitted infections (STIs) can be a serious concern.
 Left untreated, infections can cause irreversible damage to your reproductive system.
 Both STIs and STDs can pass onto newborns during childbirth if the mother is infected and remains untreated.

-STI & STD Information
+STI & STD TESTING INFORMATION

 It’s important to remember that not everyone infected with an STD will experience signs or symptoms.
 But STDs can still cause severe damage, and can be passed to your partner(s) without your knowledge.
 You don’t need to be experiencing symptoms to be contagious.
 You can spread the disease at any time.

 If not treated prior to an abortion, these infections may cause serious health problems.
 During an abortion these organisms can be transferred from the vagina into the uterus.
 When this occurs, a second condition called Pelvic Inflammatory Disease (PID) may develop.

 Immediate symptoms of PID can be mild and even non-existent, but the effects are long lasting.
 According to the CDC, 1 in 8 women with a history of PID experience difficulty getting pregnant.
 PID is known to cause scarring of the Fallopian tubes, increasing the risk of an ectopic pregnancy.
 Ectopic pregnancy may result in serious maternal complications, even death.
 Contact us to learn more about STIs and STDs.